-The reCaptcha addon allows you to further protect your Stripe payment buttons from spam bots.
+The reCAPTCHA feature allows you to further protect your Stripe payment buttons from spam bots.

-When you enable this addon, the reCaptcha popup will appear when customers click a Stripe payment button.
+When you enable this, the reCaptcha option will appear when customers click a Stripe payment button.
 They will simply need to check a box that confirms they are human.
 This prevents robots from abusing the payment button on your site.

-Configuring this plugin is simple and hassle free.
-Follow the steps below to configure reCaptcha on your website.
+Follow the steps below to configure reCaptcha for your Stripe payment buttons: